 (Source of the sales information: dnjournal.com)

 Although IDNs have not created a global effect over the internet world due to user habits and some technical difficulties, equality of opportunity that come with the ability to register domains almost in all languages facilitates the user integration.
-Let’s see if IDN usage will increase in the future or will it fade away just like some other trends?
+Let’s see if Internationalized Domain Name usage will increase in the future or will it fade away just like some other trends?

 Don't miss anything.